stripe/stripe-ios/MIGRATING.md

 ## Migration Guides
+### Migrating from versions < X.X.X
+* `StripePaymentSheet` now requires `StripeLinkCore`.
+If you are manually installing `StripePaymentSheet`, you will need to include `StripeLinkCore.xcframework`, which can be found in the [release assets](https://github.com/stripe/stripe-ios/releases/tag/X.X.X) for version X.X.X of the SDK.
+If you are using CocoaPods or Swift Package Manager, this dependency will be imported automatically.

 ### Migrating from versions < 23.0.0
 * The `Stripe` module is now split between `StripePaymentSheet`, `StripePayments`, and `StripePaymentsUI`.
 Some manual changes may be required.
 Migration instructions are available at [https://stripe.com/docs/mobile/ios/sdk-23-migration](https://stripe.com/docs/mobile/ios/sdk-23-migration).
 * [Changed] If you use PaymentSheet, you must now `import StripePaymentSheet`.
 PaymentSheet users no longer need to import the `Stripe` module.